 She seems to catch herself....

 - Argument for Evolutionary Relationships: Just because Magiana is classified as "Man-Made" doesn't mean it didn't evolve from a pokemon we already have.
 The Klink line has always been hinted as being man-made.
 Juniper even mentions that Klinks showed up only 100 years ago.
 This might suggest there is an evolutionary relationship between them.
 Perhaps under certain circumstances a Klink could be reformed into a Magiana.
 This would make it similar to Diancie in that is a special offshoot of Carbink.
-The opposite is also possible.
-Perhaps Magiana, after being built 500 years ago, began producing its own mechanical offspring in the form of Klinks the same way Manaphy can produce Phione.
-This wouldn't necessarily mean it is a mythical pokemon though.
+The opposite is also possible, perhaps Magiana, showing up 500 years ago, began producing its own mechanical offspring in the form of Klinks the same way Manaphy can produce Phione.
+This wouldn't necessarily mean its a mythical pokemon though.
 In 4th gen baby pokemon were revealed that were related to 2nd gen pokemon.
 Perhaps if you take a Klink to a certain area and level it up it becomes Magiana?
 Perhaps if you breed Magiana you'll get Klinks?

 - Argument for Mythical Status: The easiest argument is that is a mythical pokemon that just LOOKS like it is related to other pokemon.
-Maybe the gear on its head is just meant to show off it is mechanical and actually has no relation to the Klink line.
+Maybe the gear on its head is just meant to show off it is mechanical and actually had no relation to the Klink line.
 This wouldn't be the first two separate pokemon have been so aesthetically similar that they were thought to be related.
 Luvdisc and Alomomola are prime examples.
 Plus, Magiana also has a pokeball aesthetic.
 The gear linking her to Klink isn't any stronger than the pokeball dress that COULD link her to Voltorb.
 Is Magiana a mutant Voltorb/Electrode?
 Possibly, but Foongus and Amoongus are also pokeball themed and are obviously unrelated.
-Also, her height (1.0 m) has being as tall as most mythical pokemon, although that's more of just a side note.
-It seems reasonable that Magiana is a new mythical event exclusive pokemon meant to drive up hype.
+It seems reasonable that Magiana is a new mythical, event exclusive, pokemon meant to drive up hype.